 1. The Hero

 The Hero is the axis on which a story revolves.
-They’re usually thrown into extraordinary circumstances beyond their control, through which they need to fight for a singular objective.
-Along the way the hero’s strength will be tested in a number of ways—maybe physically, mentally, spiritually, or morally.
+They’re usually thrown into extraordinary circumstances beyond their control through which they need to fight for a singular objective.
+Along the way the hero’s strength will be tested in a number of ways—maybe physically, mentally, spiritually, and/or morally.

 These trials will reveal exceptional strengths that set them apart from other characters in the story.
-These might be things like supernatural powers or a momentous birthright, or it might be something simple that comes from their humanity—a remarkable sense of compassion, an iron determination and sense of self, great courage in the face of unheard of terror.
+These might be things like supernatural powers or a momentous birthright, or it might be something simple that comes from their humanity—a remarkable sense of compassion, an iron determination and sense of self, great courage in the face of terrifying acts.
+They might be natural leaders, or have a heightened survival instinct.
 Heroes are not flawless (pro tip: they’d be quite boring if they were), but the strength they exhibit in times of hardship is what will make your reader believe in them and follow them right up until the end.

 One of the oldest universal story patterns in literature is called “The Hero’s Journey.”
 Also called the “Monomyth,” the hero’s journey follows the protagonist through an adventurous cycle of navigating an irrevocably changed world, passing through an initiation or coming-of-age, achieving a goal, and returning home to rebuild from a new beginning.
 Although your hero is the central axis of your story, they don’t carry it alone (even if sometimes they think they do).
 Along the way the hero will meet many of the character archetypes listed below—some as obstacles, and some as friends.

-Examples of hero archetypes in literature are Wonder Woman, Harry Potter, Luke Skywalker, and Sir Gawain from Sir Gawain and the Green Knight.
+Examples of heroes in literature are Wonder Woman, Harry Potter, Luke Skywalker, and Sir Gawain from Sir Gawain and the Green Knight.

 2. The Shadow

-The Shadow archetype is a dark reflection of the hero.
+The Shadow is a dark reflection of the hero.
 They might show us weaknesses in the hero that they fight to keep hidden, or what the hero could become if they allowed those weaknesses to consume them.
-In many ways, we all have this “shadow personality” (which Carl Jung called the “Id”), but in literature the shadow archetype will either be an external character mirroring the hero’s darkest traits and their darkest potential, or a very distinctive facet of the hero—for example, if they change their personality completely while under the influence of drugs, manipulation, or some external force.
+In many ways, we all have this “shadow personality” (psychoanalyst Carl Jung believed it was an integral part of the human psyche) but in literature the shadow will either be a person mirroring the hero’s darkest traits and their darkest potential, or a very distinctive facet of the hero—for example, if they change their personality completely while under the influence of drugs, manipulation, or some external force.
 Very often you’ll see these characters take on two separate names for their opposing polarities, such as Angel and Angelus on the TV series Buffy the Vampire Slayer.